lilalunex/casino-simulation/README.md

 When doing a renovation, you won't have visitors during this time.
 Cuz you are renovating (duh...).

 Chance dealer quits.
 No income until you hire a new one.

+Actual game gameplay loop like you have an open button, see each visitor coming on, what's he/she's doing...